 THE MOST COMMON MEANS OF COLLECTING A JUDGMENT:

 GARNISHMENT: 10 days after judgment.
-Unless the judgment has been appealed, a Garnishment may be ordered by the court if the debtor's assets (employer, bank accounts, etc) are known.
+Unless the judgment has been appealed, a Garnishment may be ordered by the court if the debtor's assets (employer, bank accounts, etc.) are known.
 A Garnishment is an order of the court directing a garnishee (one who owes money to the debtor, such as an employer or banking institution) to pay all or part of the money into the court.
 If the Garnishment is not contested, the money will be applied to the judgment.
-To file a Garnishment a $12.50 Court surcharge fee must be paid; a sheriff's fee of $5.00 must be included to serve the Garnishment on the garnishee.
+To file a Garnishment a $12.50 Court surcharge fee must be paid; a sheriff's fee of $15.00 must be included to serve the Garnishment on the garnishee.
 If payment of the sheriff's fee is made by check, make payable to the County Sheriff (of the county where it is to be served.)

-CONTEMPT OF COURT: If the debtor does NOT return the Statement of Assets form within 30 days of receiving it AND still does not pay , the Judge may order a Contempt Citation to be issued by the Clerk ordering the debtor to appear in court.
+CONTEMPT OF COURT: If the debtor does NOT return the Statement of Assets form within 30 days of receiving it AND still does not pay, the Judge may order a Contempt Citation to be issued by the Clerk ordering the debtor to appear in court.
 You will need to call the Clerk and provide the information needed for the Citation to be issued.
 The Clerk will set a court date.
 During this Court proceeding you may question the debtor concerning his/her assets (employment, bank accounts, etc.) A sheriff's fee of $15.00 will be collected to serve the Contempt Citation on the debtor.

 BENCH WARRANT: If the debtor is personally served with the citation for contempt and still does not appear, a bench warrant may be issued by the Judge which orders the Sheriff to ARREST the debtor and bring him/her before the court for examination of assets (the bench warrant is not issued for the failure to pay.)
 Once the bench warrant is served, a hearing will be scheduled and a copy of the served bench warrant will be sent to the creditor.